PartapSBimrah/Spotlight-Social-Network/README.md

 <br><br>
 # Spotlight-Social-Network
 <br>
-SpotLight was supposed to be a social network, I started developing it when I was 16.
+SpotLight was supposed to be a social network, I started developing it complete alone when I was 16.
 I developed it about 3 Years, now I have stopped working and share the source code.
 I uploaded the server and app code.
 A camera with face recognition and filters is also installed in the app.
 You can send pictures and videos and then save them.

-There is no Sql-Scheme file with in just code.
-I coded it so you can use some feature, for all Feature you need to host the Server.
+<br><br>
+The database schema and the server structure, folder, system structure are not included.
+If you want to connect the app to the server, you have to build the database and folder structure yourself from the source code.
+I want to protect the project with this measure.

 PS: if(iAmSearchingAJob) System.out.println("Send me a mail if you have Work for me esaph.re@gmail.com);